GitHub-Leon/HandFingerVerfolgung/README.md

    git clone https://github.com/GitHub-Leon/HandFingerVerfolgung.git
    ```

-3. Cd into the directory
+3. Open the conda terminal and cd into the directory

 4. Create Venv